actboy168/jass2lua/ydwe-engine-english.md

 	)
 ```

-#####2: Will increase when the handle is encapsulated in the userdata, lua holding the handle handle reference count.
-Of course, after the end of the function local variables are automatically recovered and released to handle references.
+#####2: handle encapsulated in userdata, increase the reference count of the handle when lua holding the handle.
+Of course, after the end of a function local variables are automatically recovered and released to handle references.

 ######example